aaronleesander/QHack2023/README.md

 This repository was created for the QHack2023 Hackathon.

-This project was an equal collaboration between Lion Frangioulis (lion.frangoulis@tum.de), Cristian Emiliano Godinez Ramirez (cristian.godinez@tum.de), Emily Haworth (ge96puk@mytum.de), and Aaron Sander (aaron.sander@tum.de) from the Technical University of Munich.
+This project was an equal collaboration between Lion Frangoulis (lion.frangoulis@tum.de), Cristian Emiliano Godinez Ramirez (cristian.godinez@tum.de), Emily Haworth (ge96puk@mytum.de), and Aaron Sander (aaron.sander@tum.de) from the Technical University of Munich.

 A detailed report on this project can be found in the report folder.